rcc/ivx7/README.rst

 ++++++++++++++++

 TARGET
-    The target makefiles basename is used to create this variable unless it is defined in the environment.
+    The target makefile's basename is used to create this variable unless it is defined in the environment.

 SOURCES